echolinr/echolinr.github.io/projects/usgs-api.md

 # API Endpoint

-!> This document is still on going.
-Will be finalized soon.
+!> This is still a work in progress and should be ready soon.

 ## Get forecast by ID
 `api/forecasts/{filter}`